Djas420/Adaptive-menu/README.md

   ariaLabelSubmenu: 'More', // Name submenu
   iconDesktop: '…',
   iconMobile: '<div class="nav__item-hamburger"><span></span><span></span><span></span></div>',
-  breakpoint: 600, // The number of pixels when all menu items should be moved to the dropdown (mobile menu) });
+  breakpoint: 600, // The number of pixels when all menu items should be moved to the dropdown (mobile menu),
+  destroy: 500,
+});
 menu.init();
 ```